-(6) Parliament may by law prescribe the procedure to be followed by an Advisory Board in an inquiry under clause (4).]
+6. Parliament may be law prescribe the procedure to be followed by an Advisory Board in an inquiry under clause.

-Prohibition of forced labour
+34. Prohibition of forced labour

-- 34. (1) All forms of forced labour are prohibited and any contravention of this provision shall be an offence punishable in accordance with law. - (2) Nothing in this article shall apply to compulsory labour- - (a) by persons undergoing lawful punishment for a criminal offence; or - (b) required by any law for public purposes.
+- 1. All forms of forced labour are prohibited and any contravention of this provision shall be an offence punishable in accordance with law. - 2.
+Nothing in this article shall apply to compulsory labour - a. by persons undergoing lawful punishment for a criminal offence; or - b. required by any law for public purpose.

-Protection in respect of trial and punishment
+35. Protection in respect of trial and punishment

-- 35. (1) No person shall be convicted of any offence except for violation of a law in force at the time of the commission of the act charged as an offence, nor be subjected to a penalty greater than, or different from, that which might have been inflicted under the law in force at the time of the commission of the offence. - (2) No person shall be prosecuted and punished for the same offence more than once. - (3) Every person accused of a criminal offence shall have the right to a speedy and public trial by an independent and impartial Court or tribunal established by law. - (4) No person accused of any offence shall be compelled to be a witness against himself. - (5) No person shall be subjected to torture or to cruel, inhuman, or degrading punishment or treatment.
+- 1. No person shall be convicted of any offence except for violation of a law in force at the time of the commission of the act charged as an offence, nor be subjected to a penalty greater than, or different from that which might have been inflicted under the law in force at the time of the commission of the offence. - 2.
+No person shall be prosecuted and punished for the same offence more than once. - 3.
+Every person accused of a criminal offence shall have the right to a speedy and public trial by an independent and impartial court or tribunal established by law.